Programming-Project-2021-22/course-project-irenejosephine/README.md

 - **Irene Avezzù:** I was mainly responsible for the implementation of the backend of the app
 - **Josephine Sacchetto:** I was mainly responsible for the implementation of the frontend of the app
 - We worked separately in the actual realisazion of the code but the idea for both the structure of the backend and the graphic of the frontend were discussed and outlined together.
+We developed together the connection between front and backend.
 We also worked together when extra materials were needed, such as images or researches on structure (e.g. object of JavaFx).
 We collaborated for the realization of the test suits.

 ### 5.3.
 Main Challenges

 Elaborate on the main challenges each group member faced throughout the project and how they were surpassed.

-- **Irene Avezzù:** The most difficult aspect in this project for me was to implement xxx.
-The reason was X so I had to do Y and I achived Z.
+- **Irene Avezzù:** The most difficult aspect in this project for me was to implement the test suits because I still struggle in the creation of a complete suit of test.
 - **Josephine Sacchetto:** The most difficult aspect in this project for me was to implement xxx.
 The reason was X so I had to do Y and I achived Z.

 ### 5.4.
 Learning Outcomes

 Describe what you learned with this project.

-- **Irene Avezzù** I learned a new library called `xyz`!
+- **Irene Avezzù** I learned with Gson developing serializaion and deserialization method.
 - **Josephine Sacchetto:** I learned how to implement the design pattern. `abc`